ricniew/ibm-itcam-silent-config/README.md

     or *stage* environment, please also refer to the "-e" procedure argument)

-4. OPTIONAL: Customer specific post processing\
+4. OPTIONAL: Customer specific post processing

-    \
-    Specific code can be inserted and procedure needs to be modified:\
-    \
-    - remove comment from almost the end of the procedure:\
+    Specific post processing code can be inserted.
+Procedure needs to be modified, remove comment from almost the end of the script:
-    ...\
+>   ...
-    \# By default no post processing defined.\
+>  # By default no post processing defined.\
-    \# You can uncomment the line below and modify function PostProcessing\
+>  # You can uncomment the line below and modify function PostProcessing
-    \#PostProcessing\
-    To\
-    PostProcessing\
-    \
+>    #PostProcessing\
+     To
+>    PostProcessing

-    - add required code to the function *PostProcessing\
+  Add required code to the function *PostProcessing*

-    *\
-    A sample code could be :\
+   A sample code could be:
     ...\
     if \[ \"\${ACTION}\" == \"config\" \] ; then\
     \#\-\-\-\-\-\-\-\-\-\-\-\-\-- CONFIG